-The most common way to check for prostate cancer is to have a digital rectal exam, in which the doctor puts a gloved, lubricated finger in your rectum to feel your prostate, and a prostate-specific antigen (PSA) blood test.
+The most common way to check for prostate cancer is to have a prostate-specific antigen (PSA) blood test.
 A higher level of PSA may mean that you have prostate cancer.
 But it could also mean that you have an enlargement or infection of the prostate.

-If your PSA is high, or if your doctor finds anything during the rectal exam, he or she may do a prostate biopsy to figure out the cause.
+If your PSA is high, you may need a prostate biopsy to figure out the cause.
 A biopsy means that your doctor takes tissue samples from your prostate gland and sends them to a lab for testing.

 How is prostate cancer treated?

 Your treatment will depend on what kind of cancer cells you have, how far they have spread, your age and general health, and your preferences.